Membury History, Family Crest & Coats of Arms

-The surname Membury was first found in Northumberland Geoffrey de Montbray (d.
-1093,) bishop of Coutances was a warrior, administrator and close assistant of William the Conqueror.
+The surname Membury was first found in Northumberland where Geoffrey de Montbray (d.
+1093,) Bishop of Coutances was a warrior, administrator and close assistant of William the Conqueror.

 The markettown and parish of Kirby-Malzeard in the West Riding of Yorkshire was another ancient family seat.
 "This place was the property of the Mowbray family, afterwards dukes of Norfolk, whose castle here was demolished in the reign of Henry II., and one of whom, John de Mowbray, obtained for the inhabitants in the reign of Edward I. a charter for a weekly market and two annual fairs."

 "The Mowbrays used the mulberry as their rebus.
 Thomas Duke of Norfolk, at his famous duel with the Duke of Hereford at Coventry, rode a 'horse barded with crimson velvet embroydered with Lions of silver and mulberry trees.' "

 This web page shows only a small excerpt of our Membury research.
 Another 209 words (15 lines of text) covering the years 1297, 1366, 1399, 1377, 1396, 1444, 1476, 1475, 1225, 1314, 1365, 1399, 1397, 1385, 1405 and 1405 are included under the topic Early Membury History in all our PDF Extended History products and printed products wherever possible.